He walked in the door of our house at 1 a.m., as if it were only 6 p.m. and he didn’t reek of Other Women.

-It came to pass that I still managed to spend one final year with the Asshat until I realized that his crazy-making behavior made me seem to be crazier than him.
+It came to pass, that I still managed to spend one final year with the Asshat, until I realized his crazy-making behavior made me seem to be crazier than him.

 You may ask why a bright, intelligent woman such as myself could fall prey to such Asshattery.
 This is my excuse.

-Like George Costanza I had to think what I would normally do, and then do the opposite to finally be able to have a healthy relationship.
+Like George Costanza, I had to think what I would normally do, then do the opposite to finally be able to have a healthy relationship.